 How Alcohol Adversely Affects a Diabetic Person?

-Whether a loved one has type I or type II diabetes, remember that both the conditions bring with them a host of complications that may be aggravated by binge drinking and/or alcoholism:
+Whether a loved one has type I or type II diabetes, remember that both the conditions bring with them a host of complications that may be aggravated by binge drinking and alcoholism:

 Hypoglycemia or Low Blood Sugar Level

-Hypoglycemia is a condition that causes a diabetic person’s blood sugar levels to periodically plummet.
-Also known as insulin reaction, it is marked by shakiness, nervousness, uncontrolled sweating, dizziness, drowsiness and confusion.
-If not treated promptly with glucose, low blood sugar can lead to fainting, or in some instances it can cause a sufferer to slip into a diabetic coma.
+Hypoglycemia is a condition that causes a diabetic person’s blood sugar levels to plummet periodically.
+Also known as an insulin reaction, it is marked by shakiness, nervousness, uncontrolled sweating, dizziness, drowsiness, and confusion.
+If not treated promptly with glucose, low blood sugar can lead to fainting, or in some instances; it can cause a sufferer to slip into a diabetic coma.

 Binge drinking can also cause blood sugar levels to drop, and that makes such behavior extraordinarily dangerous for anyone subject to hypoglycemic reactions.
-Another problem is that symptoms of low blood sugar level may can be confused with the side effects of drunkenness, making such a condition easy to overlook in alcoholics.
+Another problem is that symptoms of low blood sugar levels may be confused with the side effects of drunkenness, making such a condition natural to overlook in alcoholics.

 The American Diabetes Association lists hypertension as a common comorbid condition of diabetes.
 Alcohol consumption is also known to raise blood pressure levels, and this is yet another negative effect of alcohol on diabetes.
 Chronic high blood pressure puts pressure on the heart, damages the blood vessels, and increases the risk of heart disease, stroke, and kidney failure.